tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/Activities/07-Stu_Evaluations/README.md

 8. Call the `calculate_eval_metrics` function with `signals_df` as the argument

+9. Calculate the per-trade evaluation metrics by calculating the difference between exit and entry portfolio holding values.

 ### Hint

 Consult the [evaluations calculation guide](../../../Supplemental/EvaluationsCalculationGuide.md) for the above calculations/formulas.